-A report published by the Office of National Statistics last year found that the pay disparities in 2018 were more significant for Pakistani, Bangladeshi and Black groups, who earned less than Caucasian British employees at 16.9 per cent, 20.2 per cent and 9.2 per cent respectively.
+A report published by the Office of National Statistics last year found that pay disparities in 2018 were more significant for Pakistani, Bangladeshi and Black groups, who on average earned less than Caucasian British employees by a margin of 16.9 per cent, 20.2 per cent and 9.2 per cent respectively.

-The disparities were less so for Indian and Chinese groups, who earned more than Caucasian British employees in 2018 at 12 per cent and 30.9 per cent, respectively.
+The disparities were less so for Indian and Chinese groups, who earned more than Caucasian British employees in 2018 by 12 per cent and 30.9 per cent, respectively.

-Within financial services, there is not enough data on the racial pay gap, but pressure is mounting on companies to release their figures, with insurance company Zurich, the Chartered Insurance Institute, and the Financial Conduct Authority among the very few financial services organisations to have published their ethnicity pay gaps.
+Within financial services, there is not enough data to accurately gauge the racial pay gap, but pressure is mounting on companies to release their figures. nsurance company Zurich, the Chartered Insurance Institute, and the Financial Conduct Authority are among the very few financial services organisations to have published their ethnicity pay gaps.